jcb91/IPython-notebook-extensions-wiki/aspell.md

 * [Installation](https://www.youtube.com/watch?v=Km3AtRynWFQ)
 * [Demonstration](https://www.youtube.com/watch?v=o4xCp3b4oCw)

+It is recommended to use the above spellchecker instead of the aspell-base one.

 ### Aspell-based spell checker
 This IPython notebook extension allows spellchecking using aspell (http://aspell.net/).
 It allows spell checking as you type in markdown cells or on demand using a toolbar button for any cell type.